Sjord/Sjord.github.io/_posts/2016-03-28-combining-csrf-with-timing-attacks.md

 * The request needs to be predictable.
 Just like any other CSRF attacks, this one can be protected against by requiring a secret token when submitting the request.
 * The server must allow cross origin requests.
 If the server checks the referrer header, request forgeries are not going to work.
-* The response must have a noticable timing difference.
+* The response must have a noticeable timing difference.
 There has to be at least some milliseconds difference between responses, otherwise the difference is too small to measure using iframes and Javascript.